CBSO Chorus: Description

-It was founded in 1973 as the CBSO Chorus, with an upper age limit of 45 years old.
+It was founded in 1973 as the CBSO Chorus.
 Simon Halsey has served as Chorus Director since 1983.
 Between 1995 and 2009 was known officially as The City of Birmingham Symphony Chorus (CBSC).
 The chorus is allied with the City of Birmingham Symphony Orchestra (CBSO), but unlike the orchestra, the singers are amateur.

 Because of its close association with the CBSO, the chorus regularly performs with the orchestra and prioritises its time to the CBSO.
 It has also performed with other major orchestras such as the Leipzig Gewandhaus Orchestra, the Vienna Philharmonic Orchestra, the Berlin Philharmonic Orchestra, and the San Francisco Symphony Orchestra.
 The chorus has travelled and toured to all the major concert halls around the UK and has toured Europe, North America, Asia and Australia.
 It has recorded with both the CBSO and other orchestras, mainly on the EMI Classics label.
 The chorus rehearses at the CBSO Centre in Birmingham, and its home venue is Symphony Hall.

 Membership

 Membership of the chorus is by audition.
-All members are reauditioned every other year, with members over 50 year of age reauditioned annually.
+All members are reauditioned every other year.
 Members come from all walks of life; many are professionals, others are students.
-Long service awards are presented for 10, 20 and 30 years service.
+Long service awards are presented for every 10 years of service.

-The standard is very high and with around 15-20 concerts per year.
-The chorus rehearses on Wednesday evenings and at other times as required for concerts, and has a full-time management of two, the Chorus Manager and Assistant Chorus Manager and one part-time Chorus Administrator.
+The standard is very high and with around 12 - 15 concerts per year.
+The chorus rehearses on Wednesday evenings and at other times as required for concerts, and has a full-time management team.